 The Board of Directors of the Company maintains oversight on the risk management framework of the Company and approves all major risk management policies and procedures.
-The Risk Management Committee of the Board is responsible for analysing and monitoring the risks associated with the different business activities of the Company and ensuring adherence to the risk and investment limits set by the Board of Directors.
+The Risk Management Committee of the Board is responsible for analysing

 The risk management function in the Company is managed by the Credit Risk Management Group within the broad framework of risk policies and guidelines established by the Risk Management Committee.